25prabhu10/notes/docs/Concepts/Linux.md

 --smart-case  # search case insensitively unless pattern contains upper-case -v      # invert match (select non-matching lines)
--c      # print only a count of matching lines for matching files only -t ext  # search only files of type 'text'
+-c      # print only a count of matching lines for matching files only -t ext  # search only files of type "text"
 ```

 ### `sed`